I’m a zoologist with a background in behavioural ecology and wildlife conservation. I split my time between academia and science communication.

 Bagniewska J. M., Hart, T., Harrington, L. A., & Macdonald, D. W. (2013) Hidden Markov analysis describes dive patterns in semi-aquatic animals.
 Behavioral Ecology, 24 (3), 659-667.

-My doctoral research has been funded by the Crescendum Est-Polonia Foundation, and People’s Trust for Endangered Species.
+This research was funded by the Crescendum Est-Polonia Foundation, and People’s Trust for Endangered Species.

-For my MSc project I evaluated the use of scent-stations for monitoring relative densities of populations of African canids (particularly black-backed jackals, bat-eared foxes and cape foxes), at sites in Northern Cape and Free State provinces in South Africa.
+For my MSc, I evaluated scent-stations for monitoring relative densities of canids (black-backed jackals, bat-eared foxes and cape foxes), at sites in Northern Cape and Free State provinces in South Africa.
 The research was part of a bigger project on the ecology and interaction of canid species, ran by Dr Jan Kamler.
 More information on making scent-stations and identifying canid tracks can be found here:

 Bagniewska, J. M., & Kamler , J. F. (2007) Scent-station surveys: instruction manual.
 Wildlife Conservation Research Unit, University of Oxford, United Kingdom.